 - A subscribed member includes anyone who’s logged in during the last 24 months.

 Knowing these definitions helps you get a clear picture of the metrics you’re seeing.
 Let’s take a look at each chart and point out any notes you might need to draw accurate analysis from the dashboard.

-Here are your channels broken out by active members, subscribed members, and engagement for the last 28 days.
+Here are your channels broken out by active members, subscribed members, engagement, converted invites, and outstanding invites for the last 28 days.
+Converted Invites represent the number of invites that resulted in a user signing up to the platform.
+Outstanding Invites are the number of pending user invites.
 It’s sorted alphabetically by default, but you can sort it by each column.